-In the 2023-24 survey conducted by Shapiro + Raj (an independent market research company), 95% of parents agree the Connections Academy curriculum is high quality, 95% of parents were satisfied with the real-time instruction and interaction student receive during LiveLesson sessions, and 97% of parents were satisfied with the helpfulness of their child's Connections Academy teacher.
-10 Lastly, recent research from an independent study conducted on Connections Academy schools shows that there is no statistical difference in the performance of students in online schools on state math and reading tests and the performance of students in brick-and-mortar schools when matched for student mobility and other demographic data.11
+Pearson has been recognized for its achievements.
+In the 2022 EdTech Digest Awards, Pearson was named a Finalist in the category of "e-learning, blended, flipped solution or remote solution" in the "Cool Tools" Awards.
+Pearson was also honored as a finalist in the category of "EdTech Company Setting a Trend" of the "EdTech Trendsetter" Award.
+Pearson was named a Tech & Learning Winner: 2021 Best Remote & Blended Learning Tools for Primary (K-6) and Secondary (6-12).
+Tech & Learning judges deemed Connections Academy schools as a standout for helping students, parents, and teachers succeed in new learning environments.
+In the 2022-23 survey conducted by Shapiro + Raj (an independent market research company), 95% of parents agree the Connections Academy curriculum is high quality, 96% of parents were satisfied with the program, and 97% of parents were satisfied with the helpfulness of their child's Connections Academy schools shows that there is no statistical difference in the performance of students in online schools on state math and reading tests and the performance of students in brick-and-mortar schools when matched for student mobility and other demographic data.

-Today Pearson supports 41 online schools in 31 states and over 100,000 full-time students across the country and in the Northwest.
+Today Pearson supports 47 online schools and over 100,000 full-time students across the country and in the Northwest.
 Pearson is excited about the opportunity to support the Board to provide students and families with the educational options they need to succeed in Montana.
 Pearson has a proven record of success in collaborating with public online schools, consistent strong ratings from parents, proven acceptance of students to highly regarded colleges and universities, positive relationships with strong governing boards, and passionate testimonials from families about their successful experiences.
 MTCA plans to use Pearson's curriculum as well as support in the areas of staffing, special education, performance management, facilities management, professional learning, start-up plans, enrollment, technology, and other areas that will be outlined in an agreement with our proposed provider upon charter approval.
-The decision for these services was based upon Pearson's reputation, 23 years of experience, and academic results.
+The decision for these services was based upon Pearson's reputation, 21 years of experience, and academic results.
 The Board is confident that partnering with Pearson's Connections Academy is the best option for MTCA and students/parents in Montana.